 Offsets in the vertical portion of the vent pipe should be made with 45 deg. elbows instead of 90 deg. elbows.
-Short horizontal runs of vent pipe are difficult to pitch correctly and may trap water in the vent pipe, see Fig. 52.
+Short horizontal runs of vent pipe are difficult to pitch correctly and may trap water in the vent pipe.